alloyzeus/az-wall/mindmaps/methodology.md

 An adjunct can be used to associate a value object to an entity.
 It can also be used to associate an entity with another entity, i.e., define the relationships between entities.

+Adjunct is a concept of associating object(s) with other object(s).

-Analogous to 'relationship' in ERD.
+If the one that being associated is an entity, it is analogous to 'relationship' in ERD.

 An adjunct is an object that purpose is to associate an object to one or a set of entity.